Why strand.spreen.co is Now Offline

 Thursday, June 20, 2024 by Nick

-I appreciate everyone who got some use out of this archive for the short time it existed.
-The TL;DR of this post is: NYT sent me a copyright notice that I will comply with.
+Thank you for navigating to strand.spreen.co I appreciate everyone who got some use out of this archive for the short time it existed.
+The TL;DR of this post is that the NYT sent me a copyright notice that I will comply with.
 The website is now shut down.
-Keep on reading for a bit of a backstory, drama, and some learnings.
+Keep on reading for a bit of a backstory, drama, and some lessons.

-The insulting part is that these people didn’t even spend the time to make sure the code works.
+The insulting part is that these people didn’t even spend time ensuring the code worked.
 The encoding was all wrong, so you didn’t get 1/3 of a hint with every non-theme word, but ÷¿? hints.
-They also didn’t bother actually coding the part that lets you solve the theme words.
-It just looked like it was working and that was enough for the copy cats.
-If you actually tried to solve the puzzle, it did not work.
-Nothing was being solved.
-I did end up encrypting my code, adding symmetric encryption to all the resource files containing the puzzles, and made all of these changes in addition with some improvements and fixes available under a web bundle that was obfuscated, had debugger protection, and domain name checks.
-Not a perfect solution and definitely not enough to deter a skilled web developer, but since these people copied code instead of writing it themselves it was clear that it was good enough to deter them from copying and improvements from now on.
+They didn’t bother coding the part that lets you solve the theme words, either.
+It just looked like it was working, and that was enough for the copycats.
+If you tried to solve the puzzle, it did not work.
+The website was defunct.
+I ended up encrypting my code, adding symmetric encryption to all the puzzle resource files.
+I made all of these changes in addition to some improvements and fixes available under an obfuscated web bundle with debugger protection and domain name checks.
+It is not a perfect solution or enough to deter a skilled web developer.
+Still, since these people copied code instead of writing it themselves, it was clear that it was good enough to prevent them from copying and improving.

 I’m an indie developer between projects.
 That’s why I had time to build strand.spreen.co